Trump campaigns in South Carolina after a weekend spent issuing threats and leveling treason claims

 He also claimed, after the recent crash of an F-35B Joint Strike Fighter aircraft in South Carolina, that as president he had told the the U.S. Air Force and Lockheed Martin numerous times that the F-35 Fighter Jet was “in effect, DEFECTIVE, because it only has one engine” — and that he also advised Boeing against developing the 737 MAX before a pair of crashes.

 He insulted his former U.N.
 Ambassador and current GOP rival Nikki Haley, a native of South Carolina, calling her “Birdbrain.”
-And he took the time to criticize former shock jock Howard Stern, calling him “a broken weirdo, unattractive both inside and out, trying like hell to be relevant!”
+And he took the time to criticize shock jock Howard Stern, calling him “a broken weirdo, unattractive both inside and out, trying like hell to be relevant!”

 Trump last visited the state last month, when he spoke at the state GOP’s largest annual fundraiser in Columbia.